What is the minimum GPA required for admission to the PharmD program?

 How many letters of recommendation do I need, and from whom?

-We require a minimum of three (3) letters of recommendation.
+We require a minimum of two (2) letters of recommendation.
 One must be from a pastor, clergy or spiritual advisor.
-We recommend the other two be from a science instructor and a pharmacist.
-Re-applicants must submit at least one new letter of recommendation.
+We recommend the other be from a science instructor or a pharmacist.

 How do I withdraw my application?